leg100/otf/README.md

 ## Next Steps

-OTF is a mere prototype but a roadmap of further features is planned:
+oTF is a mere prototype but a roadmap of further features is planned:

 * User AuthN/Z
 * Agents